huahanqi/big-data-analytics-hw1/README.md

 ## Experiments

-I used the datasets from Jan 2022 to April 2022 for this assignment, where data for Jan 2022 has 1186 entries, Feb 2022 has 2156 entrie (1.82x of Jan 2022), March 2022 has 6066 entries (5.11x of Jan 2022), and April 2022 has 13525 entries (11.4x of Jan 2022).
+For this assignment, I used the datasets from January 2022 to April 2022.
+The January 2022 dataset contains 1,186 entries, February 2022 has 2,156 entries (1.82x of January 2022), March 2022 has 6,066 entries (5.11x of January 2022), and April 2022 has 13,525 entries (11.4x of January 2022).

-The two scripts are doing the exactly same thing but using different approaches.
-Specifically, it calculates:
+The two scripts perform the same tasks but using different approaches.
+Specifically, they calculate:

 1. The 10 most frequent visitors (NAMELAST, NAMEFIRST, NAMEMID) to the White House.
 2. The 10 most frequently visited people (visitee_namelast, visitee_namefirst) in the White House.